Video Processing Checklists

 General

-- Ensure the spelling of your name is correct.
+- Ensure all the spellings are correct.

 - Use square or portrait format (1080 x 1350 or 1080 x 1920).